Innovative Nebius data centers and hardware

 Own data center in Finland

 Nebius’ Paris data center is a colocation based at Equinix’s PA10 campus in the Saint-Denis district of Paris.
-The facility will be one of the first anywhere to adopt NVIDIA H200 GPUs.
+The facility is among the first in the world to adopt NVIDIA H200 GPUs.

 In the photo, you can see an urban farm on the data center’s roof, heated by waste heat from the servers.